bryanhannes/bryanhannes.github.io/_posts/2022-12-01-run-qwik-in-docker.markdown

 ## Generate Qwik project
 We start with generating a new Qwik project.
-You can follow the steps in the [official guide](https://qwik.builder.io/docs/getting-started/) or follow the steps in this below.
+You can follow the steps in the <a href="https://qwik.builder.io/docs/getting-started/" target="_blank">Qwik getting started guide</a> or follow the steps in this below.

 Open your terminal